awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 $ pcluster dcv connect -k ~/.ssh/id_rsa
 ```

-Opens the default browser to connect to the NICE DCV session running on the master instance\.
+Opens the default browser to connect to the NICE DCV session running on the head node\.

 A new NICE DCV session is created if one is not already started\.